Other names: Common boa, Red-tailed boa

 First year: 1990

-Estimated Florida range: 1 county At least 10 years, 1 county Not reported breeding
+Estimated Florida range: One county for at least 10 years

 Statewide trend: Unknown status

-Boas are extremely common in the pet trade, and individuals sometimes escape or are released by owners.
-Large numbers of exotic reptiles may escape when facilities of reptile dealers are damaged by hurricanes, such as Hurricane Andrew in 1994.
-A "reptile fancier" supposedly released juvenile boas along the Loop Road (State Road 94) in an attempt to establish this species in the Everglades (King and Krakauer 1966).
-The common boa is native to Central and South America, where they occasionally reach a length of 4 m (13 ft) but are more typically around 2.5 m (8 ft) long.
+Boa constrictors are extremely common in the pet trade, and individuals sometimes escape or are released by owners.
+Large numbers of nonnative reptiles may escape when facilities of reptile dealers are damaged by hurricanes, such as Hurricane Andrew in 1992.
+A "reptile fancier" supposedly released juvenile boa constrictors along the Loop Road (State Road 94) in an attempt to establish this species in the Everglades (King and Krakauer 1966).
+The boa constrictor is native to Central and South America, where they occasionally reach a length of 4 m (13 ft) but are more typically around 2.5 m (8 ft) long.
 The back is usually yellowish, grayish, or light brown with dark brown saddles, and the tail saddles are often reddish colored.
 These powerful constrictors are typically active at night or during the twilight hours, and they climb moderately well.
 They give birth to 15 to 40 live young.

 Threats to natives: